thedevd/interview-experience/nagarro/README.md

 * How to list the configuration of a container which were used at the time of starting the container at the beginning.
 * Write a simple class to represent Entity Employee using Hibernate annotations.
 * Sql query to find the manager id, manager name and no of employees working for them (Considering table has empid, empname, mgrid).
+* Types of index in mysql and Explain clustered-index with example.

 **Some extra questions, which may be asked by Nagarro for java+springboot+microservice profile**
 * Spring AOP